 Other Requirements: Must pass pre-employment criminal and sexual offender background check, and have the ability to work unsupervised in the presence of children, youth, and adults.

 Knowledge of: Garden and recreation programming including child and youth activities and development, special events, exercise, leadership, event planning, and fundraising.
 Principles and practices of supervision, training, and performance management.
 Knowledge and ability to apply rules and monitor program compliance with related laws and regulations.
 Knowledge of childhood and youth development principles and practices.

 Ability to: Work with people from all walks of life.
 Plan, organize and implement fun, outdoor, garden-based social action programs and special events with a team.
 Teach botany, horticulture and landscape design, and vocational training.
 Work under stressful situations; stay calm; and have excellent problem solving skills.
 Participate in active recreation activities.
 Use mathematical reasoning.
 Provide administrative and professional leadership and direction for program personnel.
 Deal courteously and effectively with the public.
 Prepare and administer program budget and reports, and maintain records.
 Establish and maintain effective working relationships with other professionals, subordinate employees, other organizations, volunteers, and the general public.
 Communicate clearly and concisely, both orally and in writing.
-Must be available Monday – Saturday with availability from 7 a.m. – 8 p.m. with advance notice of scheduling.
+Must be available Monday – Saturday from 7 a.m. – 8 p.m. with advance notice of scheduling.
 Schedule varies daily.